rightjs/rightjs-docs/docs/en/plugins/casting.md

 ------------------------------------|---------------------------------
 set(String css_rule, Class wrapper) | registers a custom dom-wrapper
 get(String css_rule)                | finds the wrapper by a css-rule
-has(String css_rule)                | checks if there is a wrapper for this rule remove(String css_rule)             | Removes a wrapper by a css-rule remove(Class wrapper)               | Unregisters a certain wrapper
+get(Class wrapper)                  | finds a list of css-rules for a wrapper has(String css_rule)                | checks if there is a wrapper for this rule has(Class wrapper)                  | checks if this wrapper is registered remove(String css_rule)             | Removes a wrapper by a css-rule remove(Class wrapper)               | Unregisters a certain wrapper